 The Humble Cooking of Axel Nordahl

-Next up was the main dish of flaky pike perch with a sweet sauce of romano salad.
-It was served with potatoes in butter, smoked mussels, romano salad, samphire and turnip kale.
+Next up was the main dish of flaky pike-perch with a sweet sauce of romano salad.
+It was served with potatoes in butter, smoked mussels, romano salad, samphire, and turnip kale.
 Topped with a winged kelp powder.
 One of the best uses of seaweed that I’ve experienced – it actually added a lot to the dish.
 A hearty and rustic serving, where each element played a significant role.
-The earthiness of the potatoes combined with the smoked flavor of the musssels and the kelp powder added umami, the salad and turnip gave it a sweet element and the salt and richness came from the butter and samphire.
+The earthiness of the potatoes combined with the smoked flavor of the mussels and the kelp powder added umami, the salad and turnip gave it a sweet element and the salt and richness came from the butter and samphire.
 “Anything you didn’t like?”
 Nordahl asked.
 Sorry chef, I loved it.
 It’s just what I needed on a cold winter evening.

 Simple and Delicious Nordic Food

 When I was invited to try the menu at Ett Bord I answered like I always do: I am happy to test and give my feedback, but I won’t necessarily publish anything.
 My concept is all about recommendations.
 I write about the places I want others to try.
 Well, you’re reading this now – I easily recommend to give Ett Bord a try.
 It’s simple and delicous Nordic food.
 We ended with a dessert called “Et lite stykke Norge” – a small piece of Norway.
 Milk chocolate mousse and blueberry ice cream.
 So tasty.
-I could have done without the fluffy, green spunge cakes, but I guess they represented moss on the plate.
+I could have done without the fluffy, green sponge cakes, but I guess they represented moss on the plate.
 Once again, we were in Vika to catch a movie at the cinema.
 This time we saw Woody Allen’s “Café Society.
 I highly recommend that too.